Emzi0767/emzi0767.github.io/README.md

-#Emzi0767's GitHub page
+# Emzi0767's Website

-This is just my personal GitHub page, where I list things I do.
+This is my personal website.